Myuuiii/EmpireWandPlus/README.md

 ---

+# How to use

+## Commands

+You can use the `/wand` command followed by any available wand name (using the tab autocomplete menu) to obtain the given wand.
+Spells are automatically bound to the wand, unbinding and rebinding spells to specific wands will be available in the future.

+## Permissions

+There are a few permissions you can use to prevent certain actions from being executed by players.
+The format for the permissions is as follows: `<wand_base>.<permission>`.

+The values for `<wand_base>` are: `blood`, `empire`, `elementos`

+The values for `<permission>` are: `use`, `switch`, `obtain`.

+The `use` permission allows the wielder of the wand to cast spells using the wand.
+The `switch` permission allows the wielder of the wand to switch the currently active spell of a wand.
+The `obtain` permission allows a user to use the `/wand` command to obtain the `<wand_base>` wand.

 # Contributors & Contributing

 This plugin is open source, and I'm always looking for help.
 If you want to contribute, feel free to fork the repository, and make a pull request.
 Be sure to target your pull request to the `develop` branch.
 If you're not a developer, you can still help by reporting issues, or suggesting new features.